- WORK IN PROGRESS. Banned of Bomb1st claimed he has a material sequence for the project but the content is unknown (with that supposed subtitle). For our "Yin Side", we followed the last known tracklist before the album was renamed Troublesome, for the "Yang Side" we added the 7 tracks from the cas

 From Mr. 2Pacalypse to Mr. Troublesome

-2Pac appeared for the second time in a movie but this time as of the second role in Ernest R. Dickerson's Juice movie (cf. trailer).
+2Pac appeared for the second time in a movie (after Nothing But Trouble in Jan. of 1991) but this time as the second role of Ernest R. Dickerson's movie (cf. trailer).

-He plays Bishop, a young black male becoming crazy, wanting to kill
+He plays Bishop, a young black male becoming crazy mainly because of the cops and the gang rivalry, wanting to kill

 people...
 Even in the first rule of the ethic code of the thugs (cf. Thug Life Demo),